metno/S-ENDA-documentation/source/use_case_arome_arctic.rst

   - Services such as: fiskinfo, barentswatch

-At first glance it appears there are mostly advanced and intermediate consumers of this data.
-However, the question is if this is because the simple users actually use a product derived from this data (or just use Yr), but not the data directly?
+There are mostly advanced and intermediate consumers of this data, because the simple users actually use a product derived from this data (for example: Yr).

 Trigger